Sudhansu352010/Ecommerce-Data-Analysis-By-using-Sql/README.md

  group  by city
  order by city desc;

- # 9. Get the city and states which have less than 3 customers.
-Print City, State and Count of customers who belong to that city.
-Sort the result set in alphabetical order of City names.
- select city, state, count(distinct customerid) as Count_of_Customers from customers group by city, state having count(distinct customerid)<3 order by city asc;

- # 10. Print all the details of Customers whose First Names start with a vowel.
-Sort the output in ascending order of Customer ID.
-select * from customers
-where firstname like 'a%' or firstname like 'e%' or firstname like 'i%' or firstname like 'o%' or firstname like 'u%' order  by customerid asc;

- #Some Medium type questions that necessary for project consideration

-# 1. Count the Number of Orders placed through each Payment Method.
-Print the PaymentID and the Number of Orders placed in the output.
-Sort the result set in ascending order of PaymentiD.
- select p.paymentid, count(distinct o.orderid) as Number_of_Orders from orders
-  as o join payments as p on o.paymentid=p.paymentid group by p.paymentid order by p.paymentid;

 # 2. Identify top 10 most expensive orders.
 Identify the customers who placed these orders.
 Print Customer ID, First Name, Last Name and Total Order amount in the result set.Sort the result set in descending order of Total Order Amount.